jhu-sheridan-libraries/oriole-data-migration/README.md

 pipenv install
 ```

+Xlint is used to check the XML format.

 ## Extract data from Xerces MySQL

 Xerces data are stored in MySQL in XML format.
 To extract the data, run the following: